Anxiety And ADHD: Connections Plus Comorbidity Between The Disorders

 How can online therapy support those living with both ADHD and anxiety disorder?

-When you are managing any form of mental health disorder, making appointments and finding the right therapist can feel like “just another challenge” to your daily tasks.
-If you are worried that you do not have the time or mental fortitude to meet with an in-person therapist, you might consider online therapy.
+When you are managing any form of mental health disorder, making appointments and finding the right therapist can feel like “just another challenge” to add on to your long list of daily tasks.
+If you are worried that you do not have the time or mental fortitude to meet with an in-person therapist, you might consider online therapy as an alternative for managing ADHD and anxiety.

-For example, a study published in the Journal of Attention Disorders examined the efficacy of online cognitive behavioral therapy for ADHD in adults.
-Researchers found details that suggest that the online treatment significantly reduced symptoms that lasted at least six months.
-Cognitive behavioral therapy is generally considered to be a widely utilized type of talk therapy that can help individuals reframe negative thought patterns, like those that can lead to maladaptive emotions and behaviors related to ADHD.
+Cognitive behavioral therapy, for example, is a widely utilized type of talk therapy that can help individuals reframe negative thought patterns, like those that can lead to maladaptive emotions and behaviors related to ADHD and anxiety.

-If you are looking for support as you navigate ADHD or believe you may be dealing with untreated ADHD or another mental health-related concern, you might consider reaching out to a licensed therapist online.
+If you are looking for support as you navigate ADHD and anxiety, or believe you may be dealing with untreated adolescent or adult ADHD or another mental health–related concern, you might consider reaching out to a licensed therapist online.

 Takeaway

-The symptoms of ADHD can have a significant impact on an individual’s life, especially when combined with a diagnosis of another mental health disorder.
+The symptoms of ADHD can have a significant impact on an individual’s life, especially when combined with a diagnosis of another mental health disorder like anxiety.

 Gain a better understanding of ADHD